-Wheels to Africa is a nonprofit organization whose principal purpose is to collect bicycles for needy communities in Africa and America.
+Wheels to Africa is an all volunteer 501(c) 3 organization whose principal purpose is to collect bicycles for needy communities in Africa and America.
 A secondary principal purpose of Wheels to Africa is to serve as an educational and volunteer platform for developing youth leaders.
 Wheels to Africa strives to educate volunteers on how their quality of life compares with poorest world communities and to perpetuate a “pass it on” commitment to aid those who are less fortunate.

 Wheels to Africa was founded by an 11 year old Arlington County boy named Winston Duncan in December of 2005.
 Since 2005, there have been 15 bikes collects and over 7000 bikes collected and donated to needy communities.
 The December 2008 collection set a record by 1000 bikes in one day.
 The community and individual support received by Wheels to Africa has propelled the organization to expand its reach to enlist more communities to donate bikes and provide financial support.